-Summary Statements: Types of summary statements, preparation of the statements, relationship between the statements, introduction to financial statement analysis
+Summary Statements: Types of summary statements, preparation of the statements, relationship between the statements, introduction to financial statement analysis importance of different types of interest rates and returns.

 Basics of Finance: Meaning of finance, process of financial decision making, types of financial decisions, capital structure decisions.